 So, what influenced each of these movements and what came after them?
 Let’s start with fauvism.

 Fauvism is seen as an extension of impressionism, taking cues from the post-impressionist work of Van Gogh and the neo-impressionism of Georges Seurat.
 It was the first real avant-garde, modern art movement of the 20th century and the first era to move toward abstraction in any discernible way.

 On the other hand, as we briefly mentioned, expressionism can be seen as a modern take on romanticism for its incredibly emotional themes.
 But it was also clearly the next step in the timeline from impressionism to abstract modern art.

-Expressionism led to offshoots such as the neo-expressionism of the 1980s, German expressionism as seen in the Brucke and Blaue Reiter groups, and the abstract expressionists that emerged in America after World War II.
+Expressionism led to offshoots such as the neo-expressionism movement, German expressionism as seen in the Brucke and Blaue Reiter groups, and the abstract expressionists that emerged in America after World War II.